Find Grad Schools

 346 Yearly Graduations

 Rutgers University - New Brunswick is the 7th most popular school in the nation for students seeking a doctor's degree in medicine.
 Each year, around 50,400 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $12,536 per year, while in-state graduate students, on average, pay $18,180 per year.
-For the 2020-2021 academic year, 346 doctor's degrees were handed out to medicine majors at Rutgers New Brunswick.
-Around 58% of these students were from an underrepresented racial-ethnic group, and 50% were women.
+The average in-state tuition for full-time undergraduates is $12,900 per year, while in-state graduate students, on average, pay $18,696 per year.
+During the most recent year for which we have data, 346 people received their doctor's degree in medicine from Rutgers New Brunswick.
+Of these students, 52% were women and 59% were members of underrepresented racial-ethnic groups.

 345 Yearly Graduations